 Try something new, revisit something old

-“I’ve taken up cooking,” Hall shares, noting that he’s never had the time to do that before.
+“I’ve taken up cooking,” Hall shares, noting the pandemic opened up time he previously didn't have.

 “This is a great opportunity to try new things,” Hall suggests, saying that trying something new without an audience has advantages.
 “When’s a better time – and safer place – to fail than when confined to you own house?”